 - Trimetrogon photographs: The trimetrogon photograms are an assemblage of three photographs of the location that are taken at a time consisting of one vertical and two oblique images.
 The direction of the vertical lens is at a right angle to the line of flight and the obliques are taken at an angle of 60 degrees from the vertical thus producing composite images from horizon to horizon.

-• Terrestrial and close-range photogrammetry: In this mode of photogrammetry the camera is either hand-held or mounted on a tripod or pole.
 The camera is located on the ground and images taken are non-topographic in nature and is often referred to as image-based modeling.
 No special type of camera is required for close range photogrammetry.
 The usual everyday camera or phone cameras can be used to measure engineering structures, hills, rocks, stockpiles, mines, etc.

 In the terrestrial and close-range photogrammetry the subject is less than a 1000ft away from the camera.
 There are many reasons that make CRP the preferred and often a powerful tool for geospatial professionals.
 The primary reason being the advent of 3D photogrammetry also called as multi-ray photogrammetry.

 The heightened interest and use of unmanned aerial systems have furthered the use of CRP as these system rely solely on the close range photographs that are stereo-paired and then turned into 3D point clouds.
 Due to the fact that the terrestrial and close range photogrammetry can use the normal everyday cameras the cost involved for any study is reduced significantly.